mtsoares/kubernetes-lab/Lab03/README.md

 kubectl get ingress
 ```

 Open a browser tab and try to access http://\<WORDPRESS_FQDN\>.
-Don´t change anything for now.
+Complete the Wordpress setup (writing down on notepad the username and password configred) and test the login to the http://\<WORDPRESS_FQDN\>/wp-admin URL.